Sunday, May 30, 1982

 Sunday, August 8, 1982

 Sander and Trisha went with us to Dave’s homecoming.
-After church, we were all invited to stay after and eat with his family and friends.
-When Mom, Elisabeth, Trisha, and Sander were ready to go home, Dave asked me to stay.
+After church, we were all invited to stay and eat with his family and friends.
+When Mom, Beth, Trisha, and Sander were ready to go home, Dave asked me to stay.
 When all the guests had gone home, Dave took me up to a mountain so I could see the lights over his whole neighborhood.
-He lives in a very rich area.
+He lives in a rich area.
 It was all very impressive!

-When I got back to the apartment Mom said that Jace had called me, so I called him back.
+When I got back to the apartment, Mom said that Jace had called me, so I called him back.
 I have been dating Jace since we first went to the dance.
 Jace was worried about me going out with Dave, but I assured Jace that Dave is just a good friend to me.

 Monday, August 9, 1982